Overview

 The Safer Rother Partnership works with many organisations to prevent and reduce criminal activity and anti social behaviour in our communities.

-Statutory members of the Partnership include Rother District Council, Sussex Police, the Office of the Police and Crime Commissioner, East Sussex County Council, East Sussex Fire and Rescue Service, Hastings and Rother NHS Trust and Surrey and Sussex Probation Trust.
+The responsible authorities (in statute) of the Partnership include Rother District Council, Sussex Police, East Sussex County Council, East Sussex Fire and Rescue Service, Hastings and Rother NHS Trust and Surrey and Sussex Probation Trust.

 The Safer Rother Partnership also works with voluntary agencies, community groups, other public services as well as representatives from the business sector.
 We work together to tackle crime and anti social behaviour, the underlying causes of crime, reduce the impact of and the fear of crime to make Rother District a safer place to live, work and visit.